 We also have space available for your media kits.
 A media kit is a version of a brochure aimed at journalists but unlike a traditional brochure, it does not have to be glossy, and doesn’t need to be printed.
 A memory stick that can be given away, or even a downloadable link that can be emailed is more effective for a journalist.
 Your Media kit should contain:

--A range of images, in high resolution, that will enable the journalist to put a picture to the story that you would like them to write.
+- A range of images, in high resolution, that will enable the journalist to put a picture to the story that you would like them to write.2.
+Launches

 Let us know about any products or services you are launching at the Show.
-We can then use this material to build into our own Show PR plans to help promote your brand and presence at the event.
+We can then use this material to build into our own Show PR plans to help promote your brand and presence at the event.3.
+On site teams

-Our aim is to release post Show materials on Friday 16th April.
+Our aim is to release post Show materials on Tuesday 25 April.
 We would love to hear how the Show has been for you and include a quote from your company.
-Please send this to Sarah Audsley (email@example.com) by 12 noon on Thursday, 15th April.
+Please send this to Phil Eaglestone (email@example.com